Minnesota Wildflowers

 Flower: Flower shape: 5-petals Flower shape: irregular

-[photo of flowers] A single white flower at the end of a hairless, leafless stem that is usually taller than the leaf stems.
-Flowers are less than ½ inch across with purple lines on the lower petal and may have a few short hairs (beard) at the base of the side petals, but is mostly hairless.
+[photo of flowers] A single white flower at the end of a hairless, leafless stem that usually rises above the leaves.
+Flowers are ¼ to 3/8 inch across with purple lines on the lower petal and may have a few hairs (beard) at the base of the side petals, but is mostly hairless.
+The lower petal ends in a short spur at the back.
+Petal-less, self-pollinating (cleistogamous) flowers develop after the white flowers finish blooming.

 Leaves: Leaf attachment: basal Leaf type: simple